Table of Contents

 The blockchain network of Cardano is a chain of blocks that is updated continuously and contains data like transaction records.
 It is kept secure and decentralized by validators who are compensated with rewards in ADA.

 Hard fork events are held as the Cardano blockchain develops over time to assist users by updating the network by introducing new advancements to the current blockchain in the future or by divergence from the existing blockchain.

 There have been several hard fork events for Cardano in the past, such as the Mary hard fork that provided native assets and allowed developers to make unique tokens on the network.

 Cardano’s Vasil Hard Fork

-The Vasil hard fork, which will bring numerous improvements to network capacity and Cardano’s smart contract programming language Plutus, which enables Cardano decentralized application (dApp) development, is named after Bulgarian mathematician Vasil Dabov, a prominent Cardano ambassador who recently passed away.
+The Vasil hard fork brought numerous improvements to network capacity, and Cardano’s smart contract programming language Plutus, which enables Cardano decentralized application (dApp) development, is named after Bulgarian mathematician Vasil Dabov, a prominent Cardano ambassador who recently passed away.

-Vasil proposes to address these concerns by introducing “diffusion pipelining” to the Cardano blockchain, enhancing the Plutus smart contract language for dApp developers, significantly increasing network throughput, and lowering block transmission delay.
+Vasil proposed to address these concerns by introducing “diffusion pipelining” to the Cardano blockchain, enhancing the Plutus smart contract language for dApp developers, significantly increasing network throughput, and lowering block transmission delay.

 The Vasil hard fork’s primary goals are to enhance the Cardano network for all its users and enhance the development environment for Cardano developers that utilize Plutus to build their decentralized applications.